niamh-d/niamh-d/README.md

 ### Hi there 👋

 My name is Niamh (pronounced 'nee-uv'), (she/her).
 I am originally from Ireland, but have been living in Estonia for many years.
-I am a React.js front-end developer who is learning backend, Next.js, and TypeScript.
+I am a React.js front-end developer who is learning backend, Next.js, TypeScript, PHP and Laravel.
 I am also interested in data analytics and am learning SQL, NoSQL and data analysis with Python.

 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).
 (I am working on a new version – watch this space!)